THEORY

 Curriculum//Ear-Training

-The following first-year undergraduate ear-training curriculum is one that has been built and implemented successfully by Dr. Bruce Roter, myself, and Kari Francis.
+The following first-year undergraduate ear-training curriculum is one that was built and implemented successfully by Dr. Bruce Roter, Kari Francis, and myself.
 It develops the ear in traditional western common-practice, contemporary, and music industry-related sound structures.
 Areas of development include melodic dictation/transcription, chord progression recognition, harmonic dictation (including voice-leading and harmonies), and rhythmic dictation (one line, as well as two- and three-line drum dictation/transcription.)
 We are making it open-source, so feel free to make use of it yourself in your undergraduate classroom setting.
 (Student version and sound files provided here.
 Instructor copy will be made available on or after May 6, 2021.)

 first semester ear-training (student version)